grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 # NP completeness (3)

-In 1971, Stephen Cook had [an important realization](https://en.wikipedia.org/wiki/Cook%E2%80%93Levin_theorem).
+In 1971, computer scientist Stephen Cook had [an important realization](https://en.wikipedia.org/wiki/Cook%E2%80%93Levin_theorem).
 He realized that *every problem in NP could be reduced to SAT*.

-Why?
+First, how do we know that SAT is in NP?
 Let's imagine you have some complicated boolean formula with $n$ terms.

 Determining if there is a solution is hard.
 We have to potentially consider every assignment of true or false to every variable, and there can be as many variables as terms.